bcgsc/ntSynt/README.md

   --w_rounds W_ROUNDS [W_ROUNDS ...]
-                        List of window sizes for iterative rounds [100 10 5] --indel INDEL         Threshold for indel detection [500] --dry-run             Print out the commands that will be executed --benchmark           Store benchmarks for each step of the ntSynt pipeline -v, --version         show program's version number and exit
+                        List of window sizes for iterative rounds [100 10 5] --indel INDEL         Threshold for indel detection [500] -n, --dry-run         Print out the commands that will be executed --benchmark           Store benchmarks for each step of the ntSynt pipeline -f, --force           Run all steps in the ntSynt pipeline, regardless of existing output files -v, --version         show program's version number and exit
 ```